Indhu2024/Website/README.md

 ### 1. Website Development
 - **Healthcare Services**:A static comprehensive health and wellness website that helps users manage their fitness, track their health, and plan their nutrition efficiently
 ### 2. Deploying the Website on GitHub
-- The frontend of **Healthcare Services** was uploaded to a public GitHub repository: [Website](https://github.com/Indhu2024/Website.git).
+- The frontend of **Healthcare Services** was uploaded to a public GitHub repository: [Healthcare Services](https://github.com/Indhu2024/Website.git).

 ### 3. Azure Deployment Using ARM Templates
 - **Resource Group**: Created using Azure CLI to hold all the resources.